-Learning how to speak another language challenges all of us, and becoming truly fluent can feel like a daunting goal.
-We make the most out of the resources within our reach, whether they be a pocketbook of translations, mobile apps, or the handful of vocabulary we learned a few years ago.
 As the world becomes more globalized, multilingualism becomes more common and technology gives each of us easier access to resources.
 ‘Multilingualism’ refers to acquiring multiple languages foreign to the speaker.
 Not only can being multilingual bring an abundance of professional opportunities, but it can also enrich a person in another culture by opening them up to a multitude of new experiences.
 Achieving strong proficiency in a foreign language, while challenging, is possible by following simple yet effective study tips!

 Difficulties of Learning Another Language

 One reason as to why becoming proficient in a foreign language is difficult is that common teaching methods such as workbook exercises and reciting key phrases decrease students’ interest in learning therefore impacting their motivation to move forward to a higher level.
 These rigid forms of instruction intend on building a solid foundation of basics for students, however the benefits of this groundwork become lost to learners.
 Boredom, frustration, and disinterest often develop thus leading to students only memorizing key points for exams in order to maintain their grade in their language class.